benhcrocker/crock.github.io/index.md

 ```
-- Thanks for exploring my cybersecurity journey—threats evolve, and so do defenders.
+Thanks for exploring my cybersecurity journey—threats evolve, and so do we.
 ```